Cape Coral: A Strategic Location

 A few things to know about Cape Coral:

-- This community is home to nearly 400 miles of navigable canals—more than anywhere else in the world–making it ideal for marine services, ecotourism, and more
+- This community is home to nearly 400 miles of navigable canals—more than anywhere else in the world — making it ideal for recreation and many compatible business sectors.

-- Ideally suited for medical, light manufacturing, corporate headquarters and back office operations
+- Ideally suited for tech/biotech, medical/healthcare, light manufacturing, and back office operations.

-Today’s market conditions are ripe for investing in and relocating your business to Cape Coral.
-Let our Economic Development Team help you get started in finding the ideal site today.
+Today’s market conditions are ideal for investing in and relocating your business to Cape Coral.
+Contact the city’s EDO team to find the best suited site today.

 Cape Coral’s growth engine continues to be fueled by population growth, and the business environment will be sustained by investment in commercial and industrial development.